Routes · Hapjeong, Mapo-gu

 Back to Hapjeong

-Out of Seonyudo and across the river to the north bank, picking up the path home.
-Coffee at the Mangwon CV cluster, or carry on to the start.
-The 12 km main loop closes; the longer variants keep going west to Sangam and the Nanjido archery range bridge before heading back.
+Back across to the north bank and the path home, coffee at the Mangwon CV cluster.
+The 12 km loop closes here; longer variants keep west to Sangam and the Nanjido archery range bridge before heading back.

 Facts